Kristin Goodwin: Academy commandant

-On 21 November 2019, the IGAF released its investigative report, substantiating claims that Goodwin blamed others for her failures, failed to engender an acceptable workplace environment, traveled on government time for personal purposes to the tune of US$5,300, made inappropriate charges to a cadet's government credit card while TDY to the Captain Marvel premiere, and more.
+On 21 November 2019, the inspector general released its investigative report, substantiating claims that Goodwin blamed others for her failures, failed to engender an acceptable workplace environment, traveled on government time for personal purposes to the tune of US$5,300, made inappropriate charges to a cadet's government credit card while on temporary duty assignment to the Captain Marvel premiere, and more.
 In response, Goodwin's civilian attorney announced that the general would pursue redress for Silveria's decision in accordance with Article 138 of the Uniform Code of Military Justice as it was based on hearsay and therefore "[w]e assess his actions were arbitrary, capricious, or an abuse of his discretion as superintendent."
 Goodwin also maintains that she endured homophobic "bigotry, bias and discrimination".

+Post-Academy

-According to Goodwin's official Air Force biography, she was the chief of staff of the Joint Force Space Component Command at Peterson Air Force Base from May to August 2019 before becoming director of the North American Aerospace Defense Command & United States Northern Command Transformation Office at Peterson.
-After one year, Goodwin remained at Peterson and became worked at Space Operations Command: first as chief of staff from August 2020 to June 2021, and then as "Deputy Commanding General for Support".
+According to Goodwin's official Air Force biography, she was the chief of staff of the Joint Force Space Component Command at Peterson Air Force Base from May to August 2019 before becoming director of the North American Aerospace Defense Command and United States Northern Command Transformation Office at Peterson.
+After one year, Goodwin remained at Peterson and was posted to Space Operations Command: first as chief of staff from August 2020 to June 2021, and then as Deputy Commanding General for Support.

+According to KOAA-TV, Goodwin was retired from the Air Force by April 2024, and volunteering with Honor Flight.
+That June she was a distinguished guest speaker at the grand opening of Barksdale Global Power Museum's "BAFB Women’s Exhibit".